united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 without inheritance at creation | `storage/uniqueProduct`   |   `/addParentToChild` (UID is parent) with inheritance at creation | `<asset>/uniqueProduct` + `addParentToChild` (UID is child)| `/addParentToChild` (UID is parent)

-Currently, there is nothing between life and death of a uid except productTags which should not be used to show transport of a part.
-Because the Rest API issue #336 uses the child from the `inheritanceTable` to filter the `uniqueProductsTable` for the relevant uniqueProducts a uniqueProduct entry at a third asset between life and death would cause problems.

-If at some point in the future the feature to be able to track uniqueProducts between life and death gets relevant, a possible solution might be adding a field in the `uniqueProductsTable` (e.g. `inTransport: bool`).
-Now the rest API looks if a child exists only if `inTransport: false`.

-####Example:
+MQTT messages under the `productTag` topic should not be used to show transport of a part.
+If transport is relevant, change the UID (-> send a new MQTT message to `MQTT-to-postgres` under the `uniqueProduct` topic).

+####Example process to show the usage of AID's and UID's in the production:
 ![Documentation_ProductIDs_04](https://user-images.githubusercontent.com/87082063/126969680-e2234849-d023-41a1-b60f-69f48b7c6cf7.png)
 {{< imgproc productIDExample Fit "2026x1211" >}}{{< /imgproc >}}
-####Explanation of diagram:
+####Explanation of the diagram:
 Assembly Station 1:
-- ProductA and ProductB are combined into Product C
+- ProductA and ProductB are combined into ProductC
-- Because ProductA and ProductB have not been "seen" by the digital shadow, they get a new UID and asset = "storage" assinged (placeholder for unknown/unspecified origin).
+- Because ProductA and ProductB have not been "seen" by the digital shadow, they get a new UID and asset = "storage" assigned (placeholder for unknown/unspecified origin).
-- ProductC now gets a new UID and as an asset, Assy1 because it is a child at Assembly Station 1
+- After ProductC is now produced it gets a new UID and as an asset, Assy1, because it is the child at Assembly Station 1
 - The AID of ProductA ("A") is a physical label.
 Because ProductB doesn't have a physical Label, it gets a generated AID.
-For ProductC we can now choose either the AID form ProductA or from ProductB.
-Because "A" is a physical label it makes sense to use the AID of ProductA.
+For ProductC we can now choose either the AID from ProductA or from ProductB.
+Because "A" is a physical label, it makes sense to use the AID of ProductA.

 Now the ProductC is transported to Assembly Station 2.
-Because it is a short transport, doesn't add value etc. we do not need to produce a new UID after the transport for the Product.
+Because it is a short transport, doesn't add value etc. we do not need to produce a new UID after the transport of ProductA.

 Assembly Station 2:
-- ProductC stays the same (in the sense that it is keeping it's UID before and after the Transport), because of the easy transport.
+- ProductC stays the same (in the sense that it is keeping its UID before and after the transport), because of the easy transport.
-- ProductD is new, so it gets asset = "storage" assigned
+- ProductD is new and not produced at assembly station 2, so it gets asset = "storage" assigned
 - ProductC and ProductD are combined into ProductE.
 ProductE gets a new UID.
 We again freely choose the AID we want to use (AID C was chosen, maybe because after the assembly of ProductC and ProductD, the AID Label on ProductC is not accessible while the AID Label on the ProductD is).